 This makes it tricky to achieve, but it’s also often an indicator that you pulled a great shot of espresso.

-The crema is quite bitter, but it can help balance the other flavors present in the espresso shot.
-Additionally, for many, the foam gives a mouthfeel that’s light and sweet, even if the flavor itself isn’t.
+Coffee crema is quite bitter, but it can help balance the other flavors present in the espresso shot.
+Additionally, for many, the foam on espresso gives a mouthfeel that’s light and sweet, even if the flavor itself isn’t.

 If you find your espresso too bitter when there’s foam, experts offer two easy options.
 You can either stir the crema into your espresso, or you can use a spoon to skim the crema off the top, removing it from your drink entirely.